zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

     * Learn more about ML for EDA in [Chinese](https://zhiyaoxie.github.io/files/ml4eda.pdf){: .btn--paper}.

 * Do not hesitate to [email](mailto:eezhiyao@ust.hk){: .btn--code} me (eezhiyao@ust.hk) if you are interested!
     * Please do excuse me for not being able to reply every email...
+Also please do not be discouraged if you do not receive a reply.
-    * No need to write a long email, just drop me your CV
+    * No need to waste time writing a long email, just drop me your CV.

 Why Joining Us?
 ======